Back to: ASP.NET Core Tutorials For Beginners and Professionals

 dotnet add package Newtonsoft.json

 This will add the Newtonsoft.json package to your project.
-You can verify the same in the project file.
+You can verify this in the project file.
 So, open the .csproj file in Notepad, and you should get the following.

 Remove Package Reference using .NET Core CLI Command:

-The “dotnet remove package” command provides a convenient option to remove a NuGet package reference from a project.
+The dotnet remove package command removes a NuGet package reference from a project.
 If you want to remove the NuGet Package that we just installed Newtonsoft.json, then you need to execute the below command,

 dotnet remove package Newtonsoft.json

-So, in the command prompt, type “dotnet remove package Newtonsoft.json” and press the enter button as shown in the below image, which will remove the Newtonsoft.json package from your project, and you verify the same in the project file.
+So, in the command prompt, type “dotnet remove package Newtonsoft.json” and press the enter button as shown in the image below, which will remove the Newtonsoft.json package from your project.
+You verify the same in the project file.

 Restore Packages using .NET Core CLI Command: